na-na-hi/renget/archive/lcg_resources.md

 9/22-23/23: Created and then pulled an all-nighter to finish V.1.
 9/24/23: Fixing minor errors and ordering of some links, added the Korean Zena cat archive.
 Added link to Uptie 3 character stories.
 9/25/23: Temporarily removed every MEGA link, I'm going to make local archives of every MEGA and re-add them in a day or so.
-9/26/23: Added back MEGA links now that I've downloaded them all.
+9/26/23: Added back MEGA links now that I've archived them all.
 I also decided to just do local webpage archives for the other important things.
 9/28/23: Added link to Other Kots MEGA.
 10/4/23: Added new Drawpile album link.
 10/6/23: Added alternative Lobco artbook link.
 10/10/23: Added LittlePMStuff link.
 10/16/23: Added identity story viewer link.
-10/20/23: Added all interview links and LobCo LP link.
+10/20/23: Added all interview links.
 10/20/23: Added Lobotomy Corporation asset links, had to join the D\*scord for this.
 Fuck Discord niggers, I think I'm eventually going to trudge through it and gather every useful link so that others don't have to.
 10/25-26/23: Added LimCum update countdown link.
 Added Ara channel link.
 10/29/23: Added Library of Ruina Dialogue Bug Fixes link.